mehta-lab/recOrder/docs/microscope-installation-guide.md

 ## Install Meadowlark DS5020 and liquid crystals

-**New installations:** start by installing the Meadowlark DS5020 and liquid crystals using the software on the USB stick provided by Meadowlark.
-You will need to install USB drivers and CellDrive5000 for compatibility with `recOrder-napari==0.4.0`.
+Start by installing the Meadowlark DS5020 and liquid crystals using the software on the USB stick provided by Meadowlark.
+You will need to install the USB drivers and CellDrive5000.

-**All installations, including upgrades:** open CellDrive5000 and double click the Meadowlark Optics logo. **If "PC software version" != 1.08, you will need to upgrade your USB drivers and CellDrive5000.** We have successfully upgraded existing installations by following these steps:
+**Check your installation versions** by opening CellDrive5000 and double clicking the Meadowlark Optics logo. **We have tested `recOrder == 0.4.0` with "PC software version 1.08" and "Controller firmware version 1.04",** and you will need to upgrade if your software and firmware versions are older.

+To upgrade your "PC software version" use these steps:

 - From "Add and remove programs", remove CellDrive5000 and "National Instruments Software".
 - From "Device manager", open the "Meadowlark Optics" group, right click `mlousb`, click "Uninstall device", check "Delete the driver software for this device", and click "Uninstall".
 Uninstall `Meadowlark Optics D5020 LC Driver` following the same steps.
 - Using the USB stick provided by Meadowlark, reinstall the USB drivers and CellDrive5000.
 - Confirm that "PC software version" == 1.08
 - **Upgrading users:** you will need to reinstall the Meadowlark device to your micromanager configuration file, because the device driver's name has changed to `MeadowlarkLC`.

+To upgrade your DS5020's firmware, use Meadowlark's "Firmware Updater".

 ## Install recOrder software